BearTS/BearTS/README.md

 Hi, I'm known as Bear#3437 on Discord

 - I’m currently working on [Mai](https://mai.gg) and Tamako which is a discord bot with over 750 commands
-- I used to work at [Falixnodes.net](https://discord.gg/falixnodes) which is a hosting company
 - Reach me on [Discord!](https://support.tamako.tech)

 <a href="https://github.com/BearTS">